UW–Madison is currently vaccinating 12- to 15-year-olds.

-COVID-19 vaccine is readily available on campus for everyone age 12 and older at the Nicholas Recreation Center, whether or not you are affiliated with the university.
+COVID-19 vaccine is readily available on campus for everyone age 12 and older at University Health Services, whether or not you are affiliated with the university.
 Vaccination is free and you do not need to present identification.

 Make an appointment now or drop in Monday through Friday between 8:30 am and 4:30 pm.
 The site is closed at the noon hour, and drop-ins may be turned away after 4:15 p.m.
 At times, special clinic hours may be available and posted here.